GRIDAPPSD/pyvvo/tests/models/README.md

 Created in test_gridappsd_platform.py.
 GridLAB-D model for the IEEE 13 bus model as provided by the platform.

+### ieee_123.glm
+123 node model from the platform.

+### ieee_123_mod.glm
+123 node model given to Brandon by Yuan Liu on 2019-09-12 so that Brandon can update glm.py to support classes and "object configuration" syntax.

 ### ieee_8500.glm
 Created by pulling the 8500 node model from the GridAPPS-D platform and writing to file.
 There's a commented out test in